tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 And no lines longer than 200 characters!”* says SpongeBob.
 As Patrick is about to submit his pride and joy, [Squidward](http://spongebob.wikia.com/wiki/Squidward_Tentacles) pokes his head through the window and scoffs, *“don’t forget to check for memory leaks, idiot”*, quickly disappearing from sight.
 After all the time he’s put into it he wants to at least run valgrind and cppcheck to make sure it isn’t leaky…<br>
-*“Let’s go catch those Jellyfish, Patrick!”* SpongeBob yells happily.<br>
+*“Let’s go catch those Jellyfish, Patrick!”* SpongeBob yells happily.
-*“Just a second SpongeBob, I gotta check one last thing”* Patrick says bluntly.<br>
+*“Just a second SpongeBob, I gotta check one last thing”* Patrick says bluntly.

-Valgrind myBIGproject.out … tests … tests … tests … ENTER!<br>
+Valgrind myBIGproject.out … tests … tests … tests … ENTER!
-**Leak Summary:**<br>
+**Leak Summary:**
-**Definitely Lost: 150,486 bytes in 2 blocks!**<br>
+**Definitely Lost: 150,486 bytes in 2 blocks!**

 *“Aw Barnacles!”* Patrick cries.
 He was so close that he could taste victory.
 Valgrind smashed his hopes into nothing better than the [Chum Bucket](http://spongebob.wikia.com/wiki/Chum_Bucket).
 Now he has to go back and manage all those pointers he used.
 Had he only taken the time to learn smart pointers.
 Tsk tsk.